National Headquarters

 How do I become a member of AXPOW and what are the dues?

 To become a member of American Ex-Prisoners of War, you must fill out the application and send it to National Headquarters in Arlington, Texas.
-The dues structure and document requirements can be found at www.axpow.org/mem_app.htm.
+Click here for dues structure and document requirements.
 All memberships include a subscription to the EX-POW BULLETIN.

 How can I locate a lost buddy?